-Diversity of produce and livestock: Honeybees, vegetable garden, fruit, nut, pollinator trees, perennial herb gardens, flower gardens, pollinator plant nursery (greenhouse), larger cultivated lands (clover, mustards, buckwheat, etc. for the bees), mushrooms, and grains.
+Diversity of produce and livestock: Honeybees, vegetable garden, fruit, pollinator trees, perennial herb gardens, flower gardens, pollinator plant nursery (greenhouse), larger cultivated lands (clover, mustards, buckwheat, etc. for the bees).

-Skills that can be learned: See Spikenard Farm's Skills Checklist (PDF)
+Skills that can be learned: See Spikenard Farm Honeybee Sanctuary's Skills Checklist (PDF)

-Apprenticeship Details: We are in the process of building up our honeybee sanctuary on 25 acres in the beautiful Blue Ridge Mountains.
-We have established annual and perennial bee forage, a vegetable garden, an orchard, a pollinator plant nursery, and 5 different bee hive styles.
+Apprenticeship Details: We have an established biodynamic honeybee sanctuary on 25 acres of land in the beautiful Blue Ridge Mountains.
+We have established annual and perennial bee forage, a vegetable garden, an orchard, a pollinator plant nursery, and a large variety of bee hive styles.
 Since preparing a good environment for the bees is an important part of our sanctuary work, a great amount of the work will not be with the bees themselves (the work with them is dictated by the season and the weather), but rather with sowing, planing, creating beds, mowing, weeding, harvesting, and creating compost.

 An intern will get ample opportunity to: